 Story and photos by Babbie De Derian

-Tulum, Mexico is low key, mystical and magical.
-What makes this spiritual mecca so special is its artistic magnetism, and the people it attracts from all corners of the world; some seeking a laid- back vacation... others as healers or to be healed.
-Here the vibes are different than in nearby overly developed resort areas; one can unwind with yoga at sunrise or sunset, swim in cenote rivers, shed toxins in a sweat lodge, go back in time with a visit to the ruins that are archaeological wonders of the world or just relax in a hammock with margarita in hand.
+Tulum, Mexico is low key, mystical, and magical.
+What makes this spiritual mecca so special is its artistic magnetism, and the people it attracts from all corners of the world: some seeking a laid- back vacation . . . others as healers or to be healed.
+Here the vibes are different than in nearby overly developed resort areas; one can unwind with yoga at sunrise or sunset, swim in cenote rivers, shed toxins in a sweat lodge, go back in time with a visit to the ruins (archeological wonders of the world) or just relax in a hammock with margarita in hand.

-And then there are the visionaries and entrepreneurs who bought into the dream of a “pura vida” and have developed Tulum’s narrow beach road into a community of unique luxury hotels, yoga retreats, alfresco award winning restaurants, bars and pricey boutiques.
+And then there are the visionaries and entrepreneurs who bought into the dream and have developed Tulum’s narrow beach road into a community of unique luxury hotels, yoga retreats, al fresco award winning restaurants,bars and pricey boutiques.

 John Kendall is one of these visionaries; his journey is fascinating and inspiring.
-Originally from New Zealand, he moved his family to Colorado; built a travel insurance business, and then a software company, before entering the highly competitive world of hotel development.
-Frontier Airlines direct flight from Denver to Cancun, brought his family to Mexico during a snow storm.
+Originally from New Zealand, he brought his family to Mexico during a snowstorm.
 Intrigued with Riviera Maya’s rich culture and history, he began planting seeds in 2004 when he opened the Mezzanine Restaurant along with 4 rooms.

-What began as a small project has morphed into the Colibri Hotel Group... a collection of family owned and managed luxury boutique hotels; four in Tulum: La Zebra, El Pez, Mezzanine and Mi Amor... and Yemaya Hideaway & Spa on Little Corn Island, Nicaragua (all members of Small Luxury Hotels).
-John’s goal was “to build away - from - home ambiance with intimate services so guests could come and just chill out”.
+What began as a small project morphed into the Colibri Hotel Group… a collection of four family owned and managed luxury boutique hotels: La Zebra, El Pez, Mezzanine and Mi Amor… all members of Small Luxury Hotels.
 Each hotel has its own unique personality, décor and cuisine.
-General Managers has been carefully selected to complement each property’s guest profile.
-John now lives outside of Mexico; continues to keep a close eye on his “children”, but has turned over the role of CEO to brother-in-law Brendon Leach.
+General Managers are carefully selected to complement each property’s guest profile.
+John, who now lives outside of Mexico, turned over the role of CEO to brother-in-law Brendon Leach.

-Brendon has his own wanderlust stories to tell: from Overseas Experiences as a youth to earth scientist and bass guitar musician; he first came to Tulum as a backpacker in 1996; lived in a tent on the beach; then looked to build a life on Ibiza.
+Brendon has his own wanderlust stories to tell, from earth scientist to bass guitar musician; he first came to Tulum as a backpacker in 1996; lived in a tent on the beach; then left to build a life on Ibiza.
 In 2003, he returned to Tulum; joined John and helped built Mezzanine, bringing a little “smooth grooves music” to the lounge.
 In 2006 and 2008 they opened La Zebra and El Pez and then Mi Amor in 2014.

 A shuttle van takes us from the Cancun Airport to La Zebra’s outdoor check-in desk; where a friendly staff greets us with cold towels and refreshing drinks.
 After settling into our spacious ocean view room, with plunge pool off the deck, we join F & B Manager Nick Kendall and Jon Herrara for a welcome lunch.
 We leave the ordering to Nick, and to our delight and hungry appetites, the table is covered with a mouthwatering array of classic and signature ceviche, followed by tacos, tortillas, enchiladas and burritos... stuffed and oozing with beer battered fish, seafood, rib eye, grilled chicken, veggies and pickled mushrooms.
 Beautifully and artfully presented, they taste even yummier than they look.